drekka/Alchemic/Quick guide - Objective-C.md

 This example shows how Alchemic can locate a specific object based on it's class (MyOtherClass) and inject into a more generic variable.

-## Inject an array of all objects with a protocol
+## An array of all objects with a protocol

 ```objectivec
 @implementation MyClass {